passionbull/gc-tracker/README.md

 ## Introduction

-I want to contribute to the Gods Unchained community.
-I hope this tool will help you play.

-GC Tracker is a desktop deck tracker application for Gods Unchained.
-This tool will display all the cards in your deck as well as the drawing odds.
-You could check code and run this code at your PC.
-The packaged version can be downloaded from [here](https://github.com/passionbull/gc-tracker/releases/tag/v0.9).
+GC Tracker is a desktop application that's combines Gods Unchained gameplay with an IMX Marketplace.
+Use this tool to track your drawing odds in game and look up opponents Deck with a GUDeck's Hotlink to their player profile.
+The free packaged version can be downloaded from [here](https://github.com/passionbull/gc-tracker/releases/tag/v0.9).

-A premium version has also been developed.
-This version has been upgraded from this free version.
-It tracks cards played by opponents.
-Anyone who has trade cards or given a donation on the [godscombine site](https://godscombine.com/about) can download the premium version.
+The premium version also tracks the cards played by opponents and is available [here](https://godscombine.com/about) .
+The paid version is available for 5 GODs or active users of the GodsCombine marketplace.

 ![image.png](https://cdn.steemitimages.com/DQmThEeuJjrcyjksT1ppcyDr84kUkard8LmCi3XwDCnVwzN/image.png)